MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/cosa-overview.md

 ### Where is the COSA database stored, and can it be visually inspected like apndatabase.xml?

 COSA is in the format of a Windows 10 provisioning package (.ppkg).
 It is in the Windows\Provisioning\COSA\Microsoft folder.
-You can use a third-party tool, such as 7-Zip File Manager ([www.7-Zip.org](https://go.microsoft.com/fwlink/p/?linkid=844795)), to visually inspect its contents.
+You can use a third-party tool, such as [7-Zip File Manager](https://www.7-zip.org/), to visually inspect its contents.

 Note that OEM extensions to COSA, if specified in the device image, are in the COSA\OEM folder.
 For more information, see [Customize the Country and Operator Settings Asset](/windows-hardware/customize/desktop/customize-cosa).